 - General organizational denial of any kind of changes (mentioned by 46% of team members).

-In some cases, product managers are convinced that Agile works well only for small teams and will not suit big enterprise-scale projects.
+In some cases, product managers are convinced that the Agile process works well only for small teams and will not suit big enterprise-scale projects.
 Such a belief is nothing more than a misconception.
-The difficulties of scaling Agile SDLC have been discussed for a long time and several specialized tactics were developed.
+The difficulties of scaling Agile SDLC have been discussed for a long time, and several specialized tactics have been developed.

 Dark Agile

-The dark side of Agile’s high popularity is its turn into a ‘cargo cult’.
-Applied without a proper understanding of its values, Agile becomes nothing more than a magical methodology.
-The team starts focusing on the development process more than on the result itself.
-To avoid drifting towards the Dark Agile, monitor your working routing for the following symptoms:
+The dark side of Agile’s high popularity is its turn into a kind of ‘cargo cult’ project management.
+Applied without a proper understanding of its core values, Agile becomes nothing more than a magical methodology in name only.
+The team may start focusing more on following rituals and processes than on delivering real results.
+To avoid drifting toward the so-called Dark Agile, monitor your work routine for the following warning signs:

 - The work discovery phase, design, and production are executed separately by individual teams.
-Within true Agile, all the teams should collaborate during the whole project.
+Within true Agile development, all the teams should collaborate throughout the whole project.

 - The amount of planned work is huge.
-The team experiences exceeding pressure from a Product Owner and hence fails to deliver outputs on time.
-The real aim of Agile was to avoid delays by breaking the work into pieces small enough to deliver outputs within short iterations.
+The team experiences excessive pressure from a Product Owner and hence fails to deliver outputs on time.
+The real aim of Agile development was to avoid delays by breaking the work into pieces small enough to deliver outputs within short iterations.

 - Instead of one Product Owner, there are several people demanding results from the team.